Privacy Policy

 Storage period

-Unless a more specific storage period is specified in this privacy policy, your personal data will remain with us until the purpose for which it was collected no longer applies.
+Unless a more specific storage period is specified in this privacy policy, your personal data will remain with us until the purpose for data processing no longer applies.
 If you assert a legitimate request for erasure or revoke your consent to data processing, your data will be deleted unless we have other legally permissible reasons for storing your personal data (e.g. tax or commercial law retention periods); in the latter case, the data will be deleted once these reasons no longer apply.

 Recipients of personal data